 Michael manages and maintains the Institute’s treatment-free honeybee conservancy, where he selectively breeds healthy queens to create new colonies.
 Additionally, he is the manager of the Rodale Institute Founder’s Campus.

 Molly, who holds a B.S. in Biology and a B.A. in Fine Art from Kutztown University, was previously the Farm and Hospitality Manager at Rodale Inc. In her current position, she maintains the ornamental gardens and operates a small organic CSA at the Rodale Institute Founder’s Campus.

-Director of Development
+Vice President of Development

 Annie is responsible for raising money from foundations, corporations and individuals so the Institute may continue its work.
 Previously the Institute’s West Coast Representative, she joined full time in January 2016.
 She lives in Boulder, Colorado.

-Director of Communications
+Director of Education

 Maria plans and implements educational programs and develops and manages the Institute’s online educational tools for farmers.
 Her background includes a Horticultural Engineering degree, a M.Ed. in Adult Education, and a postgraduate Certification in Distance Education from Penn State University.

 Justin oversees and manages all facets of the veterans participating in the Veteran Farmer Training Program as well as coordinating the educational component of the Rodale Institute Farmer Training program, and assisting the Education Department with managing the Virtual Campus.
 He served for six years on active duty in the US Army including a deployment to Afghanistan and an overseas tour in Germany.
 Justin currently lives on a small horse farm in Carbon County.